Aneesh35/Weather-App/README.md

 ### Author:

-This weather website was created by [Your Name].
+This weather website was created by [Aneesh R Rao].

 ### License:

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and use it according to your needs.

-For any questions or feedback, please contact [Your Email].